ChanchitoFinance/ChanchitoTools/ChanchitoTools.ContextEngineering/SocialMedia/StoryTelling/AI_PROMPT_TEMPLATE.md

 - [ ] Shows rather than tells
 - [ ] Professional but conversational tone
 - [ ] LinkedIn-ready formatting
+- [ ] No fabricated personal history; conversation/hypothetical framing only

 Now generate the story.
 ```